PantryPalApp/pantry-pal/README.md

   has the sql queries to set up the table and insert recipes.

   Uses edamam api to get 20 recipes (check api for query options).

+<h3>To Do</h3>
+Have cookies and routes for real authentication

+Refactor code structure (organize components -> pages, displays, containers)

+Use a psql server thats not ElephantSQL, because if you click around too fast it breaks

+<h3>Bonus</h3>
+Generate Recipes - custom queries for API

+Connect shopping list to Walmart cart.

+Add nutrition info - API

+Calorie tracker visualization

+Ingredient popularity - need separate ingredients table.
+Then use recipe_ingredients as a juncion between recipes and ingredients